canton7/PropertyChanged.SourceGenerator/README.md

 }
 ```

-Note that this can only work when a property getter accesses a property which is generated by PropertyChanged.SourceGenerator, on the same instance.
+Note that this can only work when a property getter accesses a property which is generated by PropertyChanged.SourceGenerator, on the same class instance.
 It can't work for getters which access properties on other types, or other instances of that type, or which are defined on base types.
-It also only works if you reference the generated property, not its backing field (i.e. `LastName`, not `_lastName` above).
+It also only works if you reference the generated property and not its backing field (i.e. `LastName`, not `_lastName` above).

 ### Manual Dependencies with `[DependsOn]`

 If automatic dependencies aren't working for you, you can also specify dependencies manually using the `[DependsOn]` attribute.
-`[DependsOn]` takes the names of one or more generated properties, and means that a PropertyChanged event will be raised if any of those properties is set.
+`[DependsOn]` takes the names of one or more generated properties, and means that a PropertyChanged event will be raised if any of those properties are set.

 For example: